dimkinv/nodejs-express-examples/nodejs-lab.md

 if the user will write something that starts from `!char` it will be understood by the server as a command, all the rest of the message will become the search parameter for the character search

+1. create `models` folder and inside create `message.model.ts` file, inside implement a class that will represent the model of a message
+1. create `character-reposnse.model.ts` file in models and add an interface declaration for the response that will be back from the server.
+Remember you should **always** be typesafe!
+2. import message model into `app.ts` file `import { Message } from './models/message.model';`
+3. import all entitites from the search service into `app.ts`: `import * as searchService from './services/search.service';`
+4. add logic
+    1. if the message content starts with `!char` string is means it's a search query activate the search by string function to find all the ids that match
+    2. for each id received search the characters data on the server and broadcast message to all clients with charters name and birth date *(you can find birthdate in the result)*
+    3. use either promise or async/await syntax for this